The counterjet dominates the production of PeV photons from Cyg X-3: Acknowledgements

 \section{Acknowledgements}

-We thank Cong Li and Krzysztof Nalewajko for valuable discussions.
-We acknowledge support from the Polish National Science Center grants 2019/35/B/ST9/03944 and 2023/48/Q/ST9/00138.
-AD acknowledges support from the Department of Science, Technology and Innovation, and the National Research Foundation of South Africa through the South African Gamma-Ray Astronomy Programme (SA-GAMMA).
+We thank Cong Li and Krzysztof Nalewajko for valuable discussions and the referee for helpful comments.
+We acknowledge support from the Polish National Science Center under grants 2019/35/B/ST9/03944 and 2023/48/Q/ST9/00138.
+AD acknowledges support from the Department of Science, Technology, and Innovation and the National Research Foundation of South Africa through the South African Gamma-Ray Astronomy Programme (SA-GAMMA).
 KIIK has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme (grant agreement No. 101002352, PI: M. Linares).